 No. The DNA sample must follow a strict chain-of-custody process to protect its integrity, as with any legal DNA test.
 This requires verifying and confirming the identity of the individuals whose DNA is submitted.

 No. The USCIS requires that the testing laboratory is located in the United States, and is accredited by the AABB.
 As an AABB-accredited testing facility, our lab partner meets these stringent requirements and completes thousands of these important tests each year.

 Typically, this type of legal DNA test costs between $499 – $699, depending on the test, and the situation surrounding the case.
 You will be provided with an exact price in your free consultation with our lab’s immigration specialist.
 There is no obligation to do the testing through our partner lab after this consultation.

 Although this may vary by embassy, these are the items you should bring to the DNA collection appointment:

-- The passport or Consular Report of Birth Abroad (CRBA) applicant’s birth certificate
+-The passport or Consular Report of Birth Abroad (CRBA) applicant’s birth

 You should arrive at least 15 minutes early for your interview to allow for security checks and have all documents ready.
 Swabbing your cheek takes seconds, but other factors contribute to the duration of your appointment.